status-im/nimbus-eth2/README.md

 Nimbus beacon chain is a research implementation of the beacon chain component of the upcoming Ethereum Serenity upgrade, aka Eth2.
 See the main [Nimbus](https://github.com/status-im/nimbus/) project for the bigger picture.

+No change, just push CI rebuild, should be much faster iff cached

 ## Interop (for other Eth2 clients)

 Nimbus is currently going through interoperability testing with several other beacon chain implementations - several tools are available to make this testing easier: